-[18] This Court notes that the delay in this case is less than four months.
-The Corporation has confirmed that it is not prejudiced by the delay in filing the appeal, and does not oppose leave being granted.
-The Court is not aware of any prejudice or hardship to others with a legitimate interest in the outcome of the present appeal.
+[18] This Court notes that the delay in this case is five-and-a-half months.
+However, the Corporation has confirmed that it is not prejudiced by the delay in filing the appeal and the Corporation does not oppose leave being granted.
+Further, the Court is not aware of any prejudice or hardship to others with a legitimate interest in the outcome of the present appeal.